-(B) Executive Officer Positions & Duties
+B. Executive Officer Positions & Duties

-The Chairperson shall:
+- 1. The Chairperson shall: - a) Facilitate Commission meetings by upholding and enforcing the Commission's Rules of Order and these Bylaws;

-- i.
-Facilitate Commission meetings by upholding and enforcing the Commission's Rules of Order and these Bylaws; - ii.
-Motivate and encourage the active and engaged participation of all commissioners (and members of the public) at meetings by being fair, encouraging, positive and resisting expressing her/his/their own opinion on an item until the end of discussion; - iii.
-Meet with Commission staff weekly to discuss Commission business; - iv.
-Be the spokesperson for the Commission and, with the other officers, co-coordinate community outreach and educational materials, commissioner testimony at legislative hearings, and media and public relations; - v.
-Review the agenda for each Commission meeting in person with staff and the Vice Chairperson; - vi.
-Schedule or cancel Commission meetings; - vii.
-Have a flexible schedule with free time during the day in order to conduct all of these duties.
+- Motivate and encourage the active and engaged participation of all commissioners (and members of the public) at meetings by being fair, encouraging, positive and resisting expressing their own opinion on an item until the end of discussion; - c) Meet with Commission staff weekly to discuss Commission business; iv.
+Be the spokesperson for the Commission and, with the other officers, co-coordinate community outreach and educational materials, commissioner testimony at legislative hearings, and media and public relations; - d) Review the agenda for each Commission meeting in person with staff and the Vice Chair person; - e) Schedule or cancel Commission meetings; - f) Have a flexible schedule with free time during the day in order to conduct all of these duties.

-The Vice Chairperson shall:
+2. The Vice Chair person shall:

-- i.
-If the Chair is not present, facilitate Commission meetings; - ii.
-Facilitate Executive Committee meetings; - iii.
-Review the agenda for each Commission meeting by meeting with staff and the Chairperson; - iv.
-Coordinate Commission forums and Commission presentations at schools, City departments, community agencies, and events; and - v.
-Working with the Legislative Affairs Officers, coordinate commissioner and other youth testimony at legislative hearings; andCoordinate the approval and presentation of the annual Budget and Policy Priorities. - vi.
-Shall serve as the Youth Commission's representative on the Our Children, Our Families Council, unless or until another representative is designated by the full commission
+- a) If the Chair is not present, facilitate Commission meetings; - b) Facilitate Executive Committee meetings; - c) Review the agenda for each Commission meeting by meeting with staff and the Chair person; - d) Coordinate Commission forums and Commission presentations at schools, City departments, community agencies, and events; and with the Communications & Outreach Officers: - e) Working with the Legislative Affairs Officers, coordinate commissioner and other youth testimony at legislative hearings; and coordinate the approval and presentation of the annual Budget and Policy Priorities; - f) Shall serve as the Youth Commission's representative on the Our Children, Our Families Council, unless or until another representative is designated by the full commission;. - g) Shall serve as Parliamentarian to oversee the use of and any potential amendments to the Youth Commission's current Bylaws, and ensure that commissioners are in compliance with all YC policies, in collaboration with YC staff.